AnnaErshova/coding-exercises/README.md

 You bought a total of 20 foobars at a total cost of $187.39.
 You will get $12.61 in change.

+Alternative solution with rounding cost at the end of purchasing history:

-You bought a total of 20 foobars at a total cost of $186.69.
+> You bought a total of 20 foobars at a total cost of $186.69.
 You will get $13.31 in change.

 As part of my normal workflow, I would supplement this code with the following:

 * Tests, including for code accuracy, speed, and for validating inputs when initializing the object.
+⋅⋅* I'd like to see appropriate error messages if one input value is missing, is unrealistic (such as negative starting amount) or is incorrectly formatted.
 * Ability to choose two different pricing scenarios and see their corresponding outputs.

 ======
-* Task 2
+## Task 2

 Code can be run with `ruby task2.rb` from the `task2` directory in Terminal on Mac if ruby is installed || or via copy-pastying https://repl.it/languages/Ruby